apluslms/aplus-manual/m02_programming_exercises/02_hello_world.rst

 6. Docker runs the command ``/gw`` insinde the grade-python container.
 This is the main grading script, "grade wrapper", and it comes from the grading-base container.
 The script is run in Dash (/bin/sh).
-The wrappe script will take care of redirecting output (stdout and stderr;
+The wrapper script will take care of redirecting output (stdout and stderr;
    see Wikipedia for "standard streams") from the programs it calls to the file ``/feedback/grading-script-errors``.
 In addition, the